Go Back Up

 Are organizations required to offer group health insurance?

-Applicable large employers (ALEs) that don’t offer qualifying coverage to their workers will face employer-shared responsibility provision (ESRP) penalties.
+Applicable large employers (ALEs) that don't offer qualifying coverage to their workers and dependents will face employer-shared responsibility provision (ESRP) penalties.

 How do employees enroll in group health insurance?

-Employees generally have a limited amount of time to enroll in their employer’s group plan as part of a special enrollment period (SEP).
-Otherwise, they may need to wait until open enrollment to opt in.
+Employees generally have a limited amount of time to enroll in their employer's group plan as part of the plan’s annual Open Enrollment Period.
+Otherwise, they may need to wait until they qualify for a special enrollment period (SEP).

 Individuals can only enroll in a group plan if their employer offers it or if they belong to certain membership organizations that offer insurance to their members (such as AARP).
 Otherwise, individuals will need to purchase an individual health insurance policy if they want coverage for the year.